okuvshynov/experiments/llama_duo/README.md

 1. We can run a decent speculative model without incurring large latency cost for synchronous speculative model evaluation.
 It should be possible to get one - smaller size of the same family, quantization and not have to retrain/tune model or its part;
 2. We effectively have more memory, and speculative model which would otherwise not fit into RAM alongside the main model can take space on second machine.

 It is very experimental, with some improvements in progress.
+Likely we can do better combining the two approaches - we generate speculation tokens asynchronously, but if we get only one to evaluate due to rejection, we can speculate in place as well.

 ## Dependencies